Lori Dupuis: Brampton Thunder

 After University, Dupuis joined the Brampton Thunder of the National Women's Hockey League.
 She was named to the 1998-99 NWHL Western Division 2nd All-Star Team.
 During the 2000–01 NWHL season, Dupuis played with the Brampton Thunder and finished sixth in league scoring with 38 points.
 Dupuis continues to play for the Brampton Thunder, a team in the Canadian Women's Hockey League.

 Hockey Canada

 Dupuis joined Team Canada in the mid-1990s.
 In 1995 she was a member of Team Canada, winners of the Pacific Rim Tournament.
 She helped the team win world championships in 1997, 1999 and 2000.
 In 1998, she helped her team win the silver medal at the Olympic Winter Games in Nagano.
 The pinnacle of her career was Team Canada's gold medal win at the 2002 Winter Olympics in Salt Lake City.

 Personal

 A graduate of General Vanier S.S. in Cornwall, Dupuis competed at OFSAA Provincial Championships for each of her five years.
 She is also a graduate of the University of Toronto (French and Geography).
 At one time, she ran a hockey school with Jayna Hefford.
+As of 2015, Dupuis' partner is former Canadian Women's Hockey League player Kristi Alcorn.
+They had a child that year.